MESH-Research/invenio-stats-dashboard/_sources/architecture.md.txt

 Check cache via Web Worker (GET_CACHED_STATS)
     ↓
 If found and valid:
-    ├─ Decompress in worker
-    └─ Return to main thread (fast: ~5-50ms)
+    ├─ Use object directly or parse/decompress (based on compression flag) └─ Return to main thread (fast: ~5-50ms)
     ↓
 If not found:
     ├─ Fetch from server (slow: ~10-20s)
-    ├─ Compress in worker (background)
-    └─ Store in IndexedDB (background)
+    ├─ Store object directly in worker (if compression disabled) ├─ Or serialize to JSON and compress in worker (if compression enabled) └─ Store in IndexedDB (background)
 ```